Stef-van-Stipdonk/cellular-automaton-rule-30/README.md

 ## Functions:
  - On startup see cellular automaton(obviously haha)
     - When running, press <Space> to pause
-        - When paused, press <n> to move the next state
     - When running, press <Esc> to quit the program

 ## Dependencies